The Renewable Energy Law Review: South Africa

 Conclusions and outlook

-1 Lido Fontana is of counsel and Yolanda Dladla is an associate at Covington & Burling (Pty) Ltd.
+1 Lido Fontana is of counsel, and Mzwandile Khumalo and Yolanda Dladla are associates at Covington & Burling (Pty) Ltd.